manueldev/Spotify-Share-Plus/README.md

 ## What does it do?

-This app allows you to share songs from Spotify app for android including title and artist.
+This app allows you to share songs, albums, starred list and artists from Spotify (Android) app including title and artist in the message.

 ## Download